 Headless apps are another type of application that is able to run in the background.
 A headless app is made up of two parts: a UI application and a headless process that runs in the background.
 Typically, the headless process works in cooperation with the UI, performing some sort of task in the background and notifying the user when an event occurs.

 Headless apps have a different lifecycle than standard applications.
-For more information about headless apps and their application states, see Headless applications.
+For more information about headless apps and their application states, see Headless apps.

 Closing your app